-At the time of any interview or other appearance at a USCIS office, U.S. Embassy, or U.S. Consulate, USCIS may require you to provide biometrics information (for example, photographs, fingerprints) to verify your identity and update your background information.
+At the time of any interview or other appearance at a USCIS office, U.S. Embassy, or U.S. Consulate, USCIS may require you to provide biometrics information to verify your identity and update your background information.

 Decision

 The decision on Form I-131 involves a determination of whether you have established eligibility for the requested document.
 You will be notified of the decision in writing.